The Accuracy of GPS Devices: How Accurate is GPS Tracking?

 - inside parking garages

 Ultimately, most GPS tracking devices are accurate to within three meters, allowing users to have fairly accurate location information.
 While operating in low-accuracy areas can negatively affect your results, GPS tracking technology has evolved to ensure stronger signals and greater accuracy.
+Physical obstructions, such as buildings and dense foliage, can interfere with satellite signals, leading to inaccuracies in GPS location data.

 How GPS Tracking Works in Vehicles

 Vehicle tracking system function by using GPS signals emitted from the device and received by the GPS satellite network.
 Once the satellites determine the device’s position, the information is sent via a cellular network to the cloud server which updates the device location on a map displayed on a computer, tablet, or smartphone so the owner can monitor it.
+Assisted GPS (A-GPS) enhances GPS accuracy by integrating cellular data and satellite signals, improving positioning speed and accuracy, especially in urban areas where GPS signals may be obstructed.

 GPS tracking has improved in accuracy in recent years because of advanced technology, increased GPS satellites, and better cellular networks.
+Differential GPS (DGPS) further enhances the accuracy of conventional GPS by using ground-based reference stations to correct GPS signals, making it highly effective in applications like marine navigation and surveying.

 GPS Tracking for Business

 With the increased accuracy of GPS vehicle tracking, this technology has many uses in business, helping to increase efficiency and peace-of-mind.
+Accurate location data not only affects personal preferences for GPS systems but also enhances business accountability by tracking employee movements and improving overall performance.

 Asset Management